 In addition, a CDSC will be waived for redemptions through an automatic withdrawal plan ("AWP") if they do not exceed 12% of the value of an account (defined below) annually (the "12% limit") (see "Automatic withdrawals" under "Shareholder account services and privileges" in this statement of additional information).
 For each AWP payment, assets that are not subject to a CDSC, such as shares acquired through reinvestment of dividends and/or capital gain distributions, will be redeemed first and will count toward the 12% limit.
 If there is an insufficient amount of assets not subject to a CDSC to cover a particular AWP payment, shares subject to the lowest CDSC will be redeemed next until the 12% limit is reached.
 Any dividends and/or capital gain distributions taken in cash by a shareholder who receives payments through an AWP will also count toward the 12% limit.
-In the case of an AWP, the 12% limit is calculated at the time an automatic redemption is made.
+In the case of an AWP, the 12% limit is calculated at the time an automatic redemption is first made, and is recalculated at the time each additional automatic redemption is made.
 Shareholders who establish an AWP should be aware that the amount of a payment not subject to a CDSC may vary over time depending on fluctuations in the value of their accounts.
 This privilege may be revised or terminated at any time.